clarkfitzg/clarkfitzg.github.io/about.md

 permalink: /about/
 ---

 I'm a PhD candidate in Statistics at UC Davis in California.
-I like programming.
+I like programming and data.
 You can usually find me sitting in the UC Davis [Data Science Initiative](http://dsi.ucdavis.edu/).